appium/appium-inspector/docs/SAUCE_MANUAL_TESTING.md

   ![Appium Inspector screenshot](./inspector-window-sauce.png)

 - A new screen will be shown as seen below.
-In this screen you can interact with the device to get to the screen/state you want to go without manually interacting with your app as you would normally do with Appium Inspector.
+In this screen you can interact with the device (with gestures or even with the keyboard by just start typing when an input field has focus) to get to the screen/state you want to go without manually interacting with your app as you would normally do with Appium Inspector.
 This will save you a lot of time.

   When you hover over the screen of the device you will see that you mouse will change into an orange dot, which mimics your finger.